-Battery technology is continuing to evolve as industries are introducing new applications for batteries at a rapid rate.
+Battery technology is continuing to expand as industries are introducing new applications for batteries at a rapid rate.
 Applications such as transportation, renewable energy, energy storage, power-load balancing, and uninterruptible power supplies (UPS) are creating a demand for product development and scale.
-Manufacturers are challenged by regulatory and market demands to certify their products are safe, reliable, efficient and durable for these market.
+Manufacturers are challenged by regulatory and market demands to certify that their products are safe, reliable, efficient and durable for these markets.

-Clark Testing supports battery manufacturers providing chemical analysis of the key internal element or chemistries of battery cells.
-Clark’s mechanical lab provides seismic, vibration, thermal & EMC testing services on battery systems.
+Clark Testing supports battery manufacturers by providing chemical analysis of the key internal element or chemistries of battery cells.
+Clark's Mechanical Lab provides seismic, vibration, thermal & EMC testing services on battery systems.
 We are a comprehensive test and validation resource for battery manufacturers and system integrators.

-Reachable batteries are critical in today’s economy providing safe, clean and reliable energy for industrial and commercial applications.
+Rechargeable batteries are critical in today's economy; producing safe, clean and reliable energy for industrial and commercial applications.

 Safety and reliability are critical concerns for all applications of battery technologies.
 Industrial applications such as renewable energy, electric vehicles (EV), rail, marine and aerospace depend on the safety, durability and endurances of its batteries.
 Consumer goods are also sensitive to these dynamics as people add batteries to their households on a daily basis.

 Clark Testing works with battery manufacturers to support the research and development of battery technology and the chemistries of battery cell materials.
 Clark Testing’s battery testing services provide R and D support to battery manufactures for analysis of material compounds and blends.
 Our analytical testing of battery cells include the analysis of the battery chemistries which are typically performed with XRF, XRD, ICP

 Clark has extensive capability to provide battery manufacturers and system integrators with certification services for seismic, vibration, environmental and EMC testing services.
 Common qualification specifications for this testing are: